Advanced physics and Christmas shopping, the perfect match.

-Eventually, the door swung open and Peter stepped in, bathed in warmth and light.
+Eventually the door swung open and Peter stepped in bathed in warmth and light.

-“What did you bring us?” they shouted in unison.
+“What did you bring us?” they shouted.

-“Oh you'll have to find out later,” he said, “Uncle Peter's gifts are always last.”
+“Oh you'll have to find out later.”
+He said, “That's the way I am remember, Uncle Peter's gifts are last?”

-“Little brother,” Kate said pulling Peter into a hug.
-“Help yourself to some food.
-You were late so we started without you.”
+“Little brother.”
+Kate said pulling Peter into a hug.
+“Help yourself to some food.” she said.
+“You were late so we started without you.”

-“Peter can I get you a beer?
-Some wine?”
+“Peter, can I get you a beer, some wine?”
 Kate's husband Mike asked.

-“Thanks, Mike.
-How about a brew?”
+“Thanks Mike, how about a brew?”

-“Well I really enjoy being in the lab,” Peter replied, “and work does have its perks.”
+“Well I really enjoy being in the lab.”
+Peter replied.
+“And work does have its perks.”

 “Are you still not bringing your gifts in until everyone else has opened theirs?”
 Mike asked as they walked down the hall.

 “Of course.”
-Peter laughed.
-“You have to let your eccentric brother in law have his quirks.”
+Peter laughed, “You have to let your eccentric brother in law have his quirks.”

 “Oh, I don't mind,” Mike said as they stepped into the room with Christmas tree.
-“But one day you'll have to tell my your secret on perfect gift choices.”
+“But one day you'll have to tell your secret on perfect gift choices.”

-While Peter nibbled at his tray and sipped the beer the rest of the family opened their presents.
+While Peter nibbled at his tray and sipped the beer, the rest of the family opened their presents.

-“Hold your horses I'll get them,” Peter said.
+“Ok, I'll get them,” Peter said.
 “This will just take a second.”

-Standing Peter smiled and reaching over to his watch he spun the outer dial and hit a button on the side.
+Standing Peter smiled and reaching over to his watch, he spun the outer dial and hit a button on the side.

-“I'll be back in a second.”
-Peter repeated laughing to himself as he walked outside and got in his car.
+“I'll be back in a second,” Peter repeated, laughing to himself as he walked outside, and got in his car.

-The drive down to the shopping mall took him some time even though every car on the roadway was as immobile as his family back at the house.
+The drive down to the shopping mall, took him some time even though every car on the roadway was as immobile as his family back at the house.

-“No no it's too cold.” he said, “You wait right here I'll be quick.”
+“No no, it's too cold,” he said.
+“You wait right here, I'll be quick.”
 Peter laughed to himself again.